-- Plan N is a Medicare Supplement (Medigap) plan that helps with the cost of medical care.
+- Plan N is a Medicare supplement (Medigap) plan that helps cover the costs of medical care.

 - Federal law ensures that no matter where you purchase your Medigap Plan N, it will include the same coverage.

 - The cost for Medigap Plan N may vary based on where you live, when you enroll, and your health.

 - Enrolling in Medigap when you’re first eligible, around your 65th birthday, is the easiest way to get the lowest cost.

 Medicare Supplement Plan N, also called Medigap Plan N, is a type of supplemental insurance to help cover some of the out-of-pocket costs from Medicare.
 While the plan has standardized coverage, the costs vary by the insurance company and geographic area where you live.

 Medicare supplement “plans” are different from Medicare “parts.”
 Plans are a part of Medicare supplement insurance, while Medicare “parts” describe different aspects of care, such as hospital care with Medicare Part A or medical care with Medicare Part B.

 In this article, we’ll discuss the costs you can expect if you choose Medigap Plan N.

 Private health insurance companies sell Medigap Plan N. The cost and availability of these plans vary based on your geographic location.
 You can search for Medigap plans in your specific ZIP code using the Medicare plan finder tool.